 No information was found.

-From 2020 September 1, schoolchildren can be taught at home according to the general curriculum of pre-school, primary, basic, and secondary education.
-Families that choose this type of schooling are required to sign an agreement with a school that would monitor the learning process (Education Act (amendment of 2019 December).
-Education in a family setting will be possible if no violations of children's rights have been identified in the family in the last two years, including substance use, violence, minimal or moderate childcare intervention measures, etc. A school that has a contract with a family will provide students with textbooks, provide consultations for children, create conditions for participation in non-formal education activities and events, and a program that develops social and emotional competencies.
+From 2020 September 1, schoolchildren can be taught at home according to the general curriculum of pre-school, primary, lower and upper secondary education.
+Families that choose this type of schooling are required to sign an agreement with a school that would monitor the learning process (Education Act, Article 311).
+Schools of all types of owners (state, municipal, non-state) help parents to organize the education of children in the family.
+Education in a family setting will be possible if no violations of children's rights have been identified in the family in the last two years.
+A school that has a contract with a family will provide students with textbooks, provide consultations for children, create conditions for participation in non-formal education activities and events, and a program that develops social and emotional competencies.
 Twice a school year, the school will assess the student's learning achievements and progress and evaluate whether the student's socialization needs are being met (Description of the procedure for implementing family education, 2020).
 MoESS estimates that homeschooling may be relevant for 200 Lithuanian students (Press Release of the Ministry, 2020).

 Market contracted (Voucher schools)